libretro/docs/docs/guides/databases.md

 Like [thumbnails](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to) and [documentation](https://docs.libretro.com/meta/how-to-contribute/), databases are an area where users who are not programmers can contribute to RetroArch and in a way that benefits all users.

+__Github Steps__

+1. Make an account on github.com and login
+2. Fork the libretro database repository.
+Forking means copying the repository into your own working area on github.
+3. Make your changes within your fork.
+For example, create a new `.dat`, or add a game entry or correction to an existing dat, while carefully heeding the existing formats observed in present `.dat` files on the repository.
+4. "Commit" (save) your changes
+5.  __Set a Pull Request__ to send and propose your changes to the libretro official team members.
+They will review your contribution, and in time either accept it or inform you about required changes or a reason why it isn't acceptable.

 __Small-Scale Corrections__

 A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
 In cases where the `.dat` for the entry at issue originates from an upstream group, best practice is for a contributor to go through the channels/process of that group.
 Upstream changes made by the database groups will eventually be imported to the Libretro databases.
 A seemingly helpful "fix" to Libretro's copy of the database would be overwritten and lost by the next import from upstream.

 In cases where the `.dat` in question is created and maintained by Libretro or does not receive bulk over-writes, github contributions are accepted.
-Refer to the [repository contents list](#repository-contents) above and to github Histories for information about which libretro databases are applicable for github contributions.
+Refer to the [repository contents list](#repository-contents) and to github `.dat` Histories for information about which libretro databases are applicable for github contributions.

-For adding data coverage for a single game or niche of games, it is possible to add a game data entry to an ad hoc database separate from the database at issue, or to create an ad hoc `.dat` (even for a small number of games).
-For example a contributor could leave the original error in place _if_ for example the key data (e.g. crc checksum) is wrong, and then establish a correct key entry in a different dat.
-The new entry covers the given game, while the erroneous entry remains present but would become moot and uninvoked.
-This method may be practical in a case where an upstream group's data contans the problem and is difficult to change for some reason.

-__General Steps to Make a Github Contribution__

-1. Make an account on github.com and login
-2. Fork the libretro database repository.
-Forking means copying the repository into your own working area on github.
+Two general (or three specific) methods for adding data coverage for a single game or niche of games:

+- Fix the dat at issue.
+This is only possible if it doesn't originate from an import from upstream, and is a `.dat` that can accept manual contributions (i.e. a dat that won't receive bulk sync/over-writes in the future). _Or..._
+- Edit a different dat, leaving the erroneous dat intact but moot.
+This is only advisable when the correction and the error have different [keys](#key-field-for-matching), or if the edited database has [precedence](https://github.com/libretro/libretro-database#precedence) over the erroneous database.
+If one of those conditions is not met, then the attempted correction would be over-ruled in the `.rdb` compile by the erroneous dat's information.
-3. Make your changes within your fork.
-For example, create a new `.dat`, or add a game entry or correction to an existing dat, while carefully paying attention to the existing formats observed with present `.dat` files on the repository.
+  - Add a game data entry to an existing ad hoc `.dat` on the repository. _Or..._
-4. "Commit" (save) your changes, and use the Pull Request button to send and propose your changes to the libretro official team members.
-They will review your contribution, and in time either accept it or inform you about required changes or a reason why it isn't acceptable.
+  - Create a new ad hoc `.dat`.
+This is often acceptable even for a small number of games, because of the multi-faceted nature of the dat system, though some limitations may be enforced by admins for the manageability of the build script that processes all dats in the repository.

 __Large-Scale Additions__

 See [Adding New Database](#adding-a-new-database).
-Contributors are welcome to add bulk data via their own build scripts or otherwise.
+Contributors are welcome to add bulk data from their own build scripts or otherwise, via github Pull Request.